Hosted vs self-hosted: which is best for your blog?

 Alternatively, if you want to, you can pay a designer to design your website to your exact specifications.

 While starting a self-hosted blog is not free, it is still a low-cost option.
-To get started you only have to pay for your domain name (usually about £15 per year**) and hosting (you can get a basic hosting package* for less than £5 per month**).
+To get started you only have to pay for your domain name (usually about $15 per year**) and hosting (you can get a basic hosting package* for around $7 per month**).

 If you get a good host, they can offer incredible support when you get stuck.
 (And if they don’t, you can simply move your website to a host that does offer good support*).
 Additionally, there is usually support available for individual plugins and themes.
 If one plugin or theme developer is not being very helpful, you can simply delete that plugin and get a different plugin to do the same job.
 You are not stuck with only one option!

 Self-hosted blogs are generally seen as more professional than hosted blogs.
-This means you appear more professional to your readers and potential clients, leading to greater opportunities for monetisation in the future.
+This means you appear more professional to your readers and potential clients, leading to greater opportunities for monetization in the future.

 Easier to make money